Patient portal

 Patient portals are healthcare-related online applications that allow patients to interact and communicate with their healthcare providers, such as physicians and hospitals.
-Typically, portal services are available on the Internet at all hours of the day and night.
-Some patient portal applications exist as standalone websites that sell their services to healthcare providers.
-Other portal applications are integrated into the existing healthcare provider's website.
-Still others are modules added onto an existing electronic medical record (EMR) system.
-What all of these services share is the ability of patients to interact with their medical information via the Internet.
-At times, the lines between an EMR, a personal health record, and a patient portal can be blurred due to feature overlap.
+Typically, portal services are accessible at any time via the Internet.

+Patient portal applications may be standalone websites hosted by an outside company, or can be integrated into the existing healthcare provider's website.
+Still others are modules added onto an existing electronic medical record (EMR) or electronic health record (EHR) system.
+In general, patient portals require the practice have some type of EMR, EHR, or patient management system, as the patient data needs to be securely stored in a data repository and then retrieved by the patient portal.
+At times, the lines between an EMR, an EHR, a personal health record, and a patient portal blur due to feature overlap.

 Features and benefits

-The central feature that makes any system a patient portal is the ability to securely expose individual patient health information through the Internet.
-In addition, virtually all patient portals allow patients to interact in some way with healthcare providers.
+The central feature that makes any system a patient portal is the ability to securely share individual patient health information through the Internet.
+Virtually all patient portals also allow patients to interact in some way with healthcare providers.

 Patient portals benefit both patients and providers by increasing efficiency and productivity.
-In the United States, patient portals are also regarded as a key tool to help physicians meet "meaningful use" requirements to receive federal incentive checks, especially for providing health information to patients.
+In the United States, patient portals are also regarded as a key tool to assists physicians meet "meaningful use" requirements to receive federal incentives, especially for providing health information to patients.

 Some patient portal applications enable patients to register and complete forms online, which can streamline visits to clinics and hospitals.
 Many portal applications also enable patients to request prescription refills online, order eyeglasses and contact lenses, access medical records, pay bills, review lab results, and schedule medical appointments.
+According to the Office of the National Coordinator for Health Information Technology (ONC), in 2021 more than 60% of patients with access to a patient portal used it once or more over a give 12-month period."

-Patient portals also typically allow patients to communicate directly with healthcare providers by asking questions, leaving comments, or sending email messages.
+Patient portals also typically allow patients to communicate directly with healthcare providers by asking questions, leaving comments, or sending email messages, and to receive educational materials specific to their health needs.
 A 2025 scoping review on patient initiated secure messages found positive association with improved clinical outcomes overall, and positive impact on efficiency and care experience.
+A 2023 study found a positive correlation between being able to access educational resources through a patient portal and improved patient outcomes.
+This study specifically found that "use of educational resources in the patient portal were associated with significant increases in: patient activation, knowledge of conditions. self-management, adoption of desired health behaviors, decision making, and decreased anxiety."